charlesll/sulfur-magma/README.md

 This is a comma-separated text file.
 Please follow the example file (provided) and be careful with integer/float types of variables

-First line: integer, number of compositions.
+First line: integer, number of compositions (up to 300).
 The name is not used, just kept for personal purpose.

 Following lines > contain the following information: